 There are some that wax philosophical about the continued existence of the human race.
 They compare our existence to the dinosaurs and make the argument that all species have a “lifespan.”
-My argument is that we are smarter than the dinosaurs and, yet, it looks as though they will have lasted about 650 times as long as we will.
-Okay, we don’t have armor, large teeth, tons of muscles, etc.; but we do have an obscenely large brain to weight ratio.
+My argument is that we are smarter than the dinosaurs and, yet, it looks as though they will have lasted about 100,000 times as long as we will since their reign was 650 million years and it looks like our technological civilization is only going to make it about 6,500 years Okay, we don’t have armor, large teeth, tons of muscles, etc.; but we do have an obscenely large brain to weight ratio.
 Problem is we’re not using that for the long-range planning needed to give T-Rex a run for the money.

 And I’m not talking about a colony on the Moon as our next space project as Newt suggests.
 Actually, the the prospect of harvesting helium-3 from the Moon could be lucrative but, in general, we want to avoid gravity wells.
 They are expensive and there are too many alternatives.
 The asteroid belt contains the material we need to thrive in space and it floats there, waiting to be harvested.
 We have the technology to capture these asteroids, bring them back to Earth, and sculpt them into space habitats after mining them for useful metals and minerals.
 These technologies are also described in more detail in Transmat World and other blog posts: The Space Mirror Hack, Asteroid to Habitat: The Transformation Begins, and The Space Egg.